oroyeo/MovieReviews/README.md

 Before we begin, you'll need to enter some data into your Database.

-Create a database by navigating to your MongoDB bin folder (x.x is the version number).
+Create a database by navigating to your MongoDB bin folder in your shell (x.x is the version number).

 For Windows `C:\Program Files\MongoDB\Server\x.x\bin`